anasilva65/ImageManipulationwithElixir/README.md

 - Mapping and iterating through Elixir data structures
 - Better knowledge of Elixir library, e.g. Enum.chunk/2, Enum.filter/2, etc.

-# Project Overview
-- Pattern matching within method arguments
-- Greater understanding of the pipe operator and the way Elixir is meant to be used -Mapping and iterating through Elixir data structures
-- Better knowledge of Elixir library, e.g. Enum.chunk/2, Enum.filter/2, etc.

 # Elixir Code
 The **main function** in the Identicon module is structured like so:
 ```